How To Exclude All Mobile Apps from Google Ads And Save A Ton Of Money

 If you already know this is happening, just skip right to the solution.

-If you are not yet sure about this, read on to learn how you find any budget or adspend leakage.
+If you are unsure about this, read on to learn how you find any budget or adspend leakage.

 Google Display (remarketing):